-- 10.9.2.20.
-Drivers can not compete in both Rotax National and Formula Rotax 125 Max at the same meeting. - 10.9.2.21.
+10.9.2.20.
+Drivers can not compete in both Rotax National and Formula Rotax 125 Max at the same meeting.

+10.9.2.21.
 Dry tyres to be used for minimum of two consecutive race meetings.
-A tyre log book will be supplied for the prpose of controlling tyre - 10.9.2.22.
-Damaged tyres may be changed subject to scrutineers approval. - 10.9.2.23.
+A tyre log book will be supplied for the purpose of controlling tyre usage.

+10.9.2.22.
+Damaged tyres may be changed subject to scrutineers approval.

+10.9.2.23.
 No testing allowed at the track on Saturday prior to raceday.
-Novece drivers (black plates) will be exempt from this rule. - 10.9.2.24.
-Engines of winning drivers including carburetor and exhaust will be available for sale immediately after A finals to any competitor racing on the day in the class for €3000.00. - 10.9.2.25.
+Novice drivers (black plates) will be exempt from this rule.

+10.9.2.24.
+Engines of winning drivers including carburettor and exhaust will be available for sale immediately after A finals to any competitor racing on the day in the class for \leqslant 3000.00.

+10.9.2.25.
 Competitors wishing to purchase the winning engine as described above must register their intent with the event secretary before racing commences on raceday.
 If more than one competitor registers such intent a raffle will be held to decide who has the option.

+NATIONAL KART REGULATIONS